From A Devastating Diagnosis To The Path Towards Financial Freedom

 I figured I was just tired and all I needed was a good night’s rest.

 In fact, I went over 96 hours without sleeping at all.

 Over the course of 4 days, my mental state worsened until my mind was filled with grandiose delusions and I began to hallucinate.
 My emotions became volatile, swinging from one extreme to the next.
 One second, I experienced sheer panic and the fear of imminent death, while the next I was filled with euphoria.

 I was still deep in an alternate reality when my husband DJ brought me into the ER well past midnight on May 31st, 2018.
 I was quickly assessed by the ER physician and then heavily sedated due to my aggressive behavior.

-The next thing I knew, I had woken up in the psych ward.
+The next thing I knew, I had woken up in the behavioral health unit.

 They ran every test.
 Every last one came back normal.

 Then came those fateful words – “You have Bipolar Disorder.”